Getting a Mortgage on a Property Near a Mineshaft

 FAQs

 Yes, it’s possible, but it will depend on how close the shaft is to the property.
-If it’s less than the minimum allowable 20 metres away, it could be difficult.
+It could be difficult if it’s less than the minimum allowable 20 metres away.
 The closer the shaft is to the property, the fewer lenders that will be available to you.

 A lender that accepts underpinning as a preventative measure may be the best option, but a specialist broker will be able to recommend the most suitable provider for your needs.
 Get in touch via the link above if you’re concerned that this could affect your chances of getting a mortgage.